chrisdallat/pyt2mp3/README.md

 ### Description

-Single file Python3 script for downloading singular youtube video audio tracks, or exctracting a full playlist.
+Single file Python3 script for downloading singular youtube video audio tracks, or exctracting a full playlist in 128kbps mp3 format.

 If any age restrictions prevent download, authentication tools have been built in so authentication only needs to take place once in the session on the API to allow downloads to continue unhindered.